 Table of Contents

-One skill that students often suffers from persuasive writing is how to acknowledge opposing viewpoints.
-It is important for each student to be aware of different writing styles.
+One skill that students often suffer from persuasive writing is how to acknowledge opposing viewpoints.
+Each student needs to be aware of different writing styles.
 In addition to this, a student must be aware of the formats and techniques of writing.
-Besides the format and style, a student should know how to convince a reader.
+This helps in developing their writing skills and earning better course credits in academics.
+Besides the format and style, a student should also know how to convince their readers.
 They should be able to convince that whatever they are saying is true.
-As a result, this will reflect that you are an expert in your niche.
-Due to this, the readers will follow your instructions.
-Thus, we will discuss the persuasive writing techniques along with the examples.
-This will provide you with extensive knowledge of the persuasive style of assignment writing.
+As a result, this will reflect that he/she is an expert in their niche.

 It is a written form of an oral debate.
 Persuasive writing technique is an interesting style of writing for the students.

-Especially relevant, using this technique a writer can convince a reader that his opinion of a topic is correct.
+Using this technique, a writer can convince a reader that his/her opinion about a topic is correct.
 Furthermore, the selection of words is the most important factor while writing persuasively.
 The reader should understand what the writer wants to say.
 Besides that, they should write logical arguments and create a strong close argument.
 Most noteworthy for a student is to know the different techniques of persuasive writing.

-Besides that, they should write logical arguments and create a strong close argument.
-It is important for a student to know the different techniques of persuasive writing.
+Besides, they should write logical arguments and create a strong closing argument.
+A student needs to know different techniques of persuasive writing.

 A writer uses different ways to persuade people.
 There are different techniques in persuasive writing.
 Let’s discuss in detail the techniques of persuasive writing and why it is important to write persuasively.